 Answer: You can try putting your iPhone in recovery mode and then restoring iOS on it.
 Doing so will reset your device’s passcode.

-Question: iPhone is disabled due to wrong passcode entry, what should I do?
+Question: iPhone is disabled due to a wrong passcode entry, what should I do?

 Question: Can I completely turn off iPhone passcode?